 The secretory proteins traveled from the Golgi apparatus to the cell surface in secretory vesicles, which then fused with the plasma membrane to release their contents outside of the cell.

 Targeting Proteins to the Endoplasmic Reticulum

 In higher eukaryotic cells, the sorting of proteins takes place simultaneously with the translation process.
-The free ribosomes synthesise the protein and transport it to the nucleus, mitochondria, peroxisomes and chloroplasts while the membrane-bound ribosomes synthesize and transport it to the plasma membrane, secretory vesicles, lysosomes, endosomes.
+The free ribosomes synthesize the protein and transport it to the nucleus, mitochondria, peroxisomes, and chloroplasts while the membrane-bound ribosomes synthesize and transport it to the plasma membrane, secretory vesicles, lysosomes, endosomes.
 They may be either retained within the ER or transported to the Golgi apparatus and, from there, to lysosomes, the plasma membrane, or the cell exterior via secretory vesicles.

 Insertion of Proteins into the ER Membrane

 Proteins destined for secretion from the cell or residence within the lumen of the ER, Golgi apparatus, endosomes, or lysosomes are translocated across the ER membrane and released into the lumen of the ER.
 However, proteins destined into the plasma membrane are inserted into the ER membrane.
 From the ER membrane, they proceed to their final destination along the same pathway as that of secretory proteins: ER ~ Golgi ~plasma membrane or endosomes ~ lysosomes.